 And I’m getting some great feedback – comments that encourage me to continue doing this because it’s real gardening.
-I like to think of it just like my garden blog – real gardening.

 What I want to tell you is that we all have too high and expectation for our gardens and how they “should” look.
 And when our best efforts fall short all to often (or even all the time) 🙂 we get discouraged by that.

 We Know How a Garden “Should” Look

 You see, we’ve seen the pictures in magazines so we all know how a garden should look.
 Right?